Automattic/wp-calypso/test/e2e/docs/writing_tests.md

 ## Child-level describe blocks

-Do not use `DataHelper.createSuiteTitle` for child-level blocks:
+Do not use `DataHelper.createSuiteTitle` for child-level blocks.

 Unlike top-level blocks, there are no restrictions on the number of child-level `describe` blocks.